vermingov/lucem/README.md

 # Notice
-As of *8th of May, 2025*: verm is now **officially deprecated**.
+As of *8th of May, 2025*: Lucem is now **officially deprecated**.
 No updates will henceforth be released.

-We are now shifting over to [Equinox](https://github.com/equinoxhq/equinox) which is an independent, open source runtime for Roblox on Linux.

-Thanks for using verm.
-This was the first time a lot of people used software I wrote, and I'm quite happy for that.
-I learnt quite a few things along the way.

-We hope to see you over there as we (aim to) make a viable alternative to Sober. :^)

-(tunis can finally take a rest)
+This is why Verm was created.
+Verm is a fork of Lucem, and i am constantly updating it to keep it working.
+I will also be adding new features every now and then.
+Everything in here will stay open-source.

+ALL CREDITS GO TO THE OWNER OF THE ORIGINAL REPO: https://github.com/xTrayambak/lucem (Deprecated)

 ## <img width="512" src="src/assets/verm-title.svg">
 verm is a small wrapper over [Sober](https://sober.vinegarhq.org) to provide some QoL improvements. \